Azure/azure-sdk/_posts/2020-05-05-jupyter-notebooks.md

 The forecast captures the primary data trend nicely.
 We can add the left-out test data to the chart to compare between the forecast and actual data.

 > It is normal to not include all historical data when training your model.
 Including all historical data may result in overfitting if the behavior of the data changes subtlely.
 Finding a balance between "enough data to capture the trend" and "not enough to overfit" is an important point to consider.
-Jupyter notebooks can help by easily providing data to do this analysis, and can give inspiration for automation techniques.
+Jupyter notebooks can help by easily providing an environment to do this analysis, and can give inspiration for automation techniques.

 ## Use Azure Storage to iterate and automate